Health and Injury

 Once a Character reaches 0 hit points they are considered unconscious, Unstable/Dying.

-Unstable/Dying
+- Unstable/Dying

-Stabilizing
+- Stabilizing

 Death

 Once a Player hits Zero Constitution, they are considered dead.
 This doesn't mean they are permanently dead.
 Advanced civilizations have different ways of cheating death.
 A Character can be brought back to life through the means of powerful futuristic science!
-There are 2 different main forums of bringing a person 'back from the dead'.
+There are 2 different main forums for bringing a person 'back from the dead'.

-2. Transfer the mind into a new body.
+- Transfer the mind into a new body.
 (Usually, this requires that just the mind is intact and not too damaged)

-1. Physical transplant the brain into a new body.
+- Physical transplant the brain into a new body.

-3. Using Psionics to transfer one's consciousness to another body
+- Using Psionics to transfer one's consciousness to another body

-Examples of consequences for cheating death.
+- Examples of consequences for cheating death.

-• Permanent ability damage.
+- Permanent ability damage.
 Usually -2 to one ability or -1 to two different abilities.

-• A reset of experience points to the minimal amount required for the current level.
+- A reset of experience points to the minimal amount required for the current level.
 Example: Minimum requirement for level 3 is 5,000 XP.
 If the character died with 7,000 they go back to 5,000.

-• The Character looses 1 level.
+- The Character loses 1 level.

-• The Character gains a Difficulty but gains no points or bonuses for it.
+- The Character gains a Difficulty but gains no points or bonuses for it.

-• The Character's new body is different.
+- The Character's new body is different.
 Example: Looks different, different species, different sex.

-• The Character's society or society that they have to interact with shuns or even criminalizes people who 'come back'.
+- The Character's society or society that they have to interact with shuns or even criminalizes people who 'come back'.

 Healing